One-way compression function

 In cryptography, a one-way compression function is a function that transforms two fixed-length inputs into a fixed-length output.
 The transformation is "one-way", meaning that it is difficult given a particular output to compute inputs which compress to that output.
 One-way compression functions are not related to conventional data compression algorithms, which instead can be inverted exactly (lossless compression) or approximately (lossy compression) to the original data.

 One-way compression functions are for instance used in the Merkle–Damgård construction inside cryptographic hash functions.

 One-way compression functions are often built from block ciphers.

 Some methods to turn any normal block cipher into a one-way compression function are Davies–Meyer, Matyas–Meyer–Oseas, Miyaguchi–Preneel (single-block-length compression functions) and MDC-2/Meyer–Schilling, MDC-4, Hirose (double-block-length compression functions).
 These methods are described in detail further down.
 (MDC-2 is also the name of a hash function patented by IBM.)

+Another method is 2BOW (or NBOW in general), which is a "high-rate multi-block-length hash function based on block ciphers" and typically achieves (asymptotic) rates between 1 and 2 independent of the hash size (only with small constant overhead).
+This method has not yet seen any serious security analysis, so should be handled with care.